Zvezdov7/bodyapp/README.md

-# Workflows Course
+# Bodyapp

-This project is an example of workflow management for a lynda.com course.
+This project is a playground for my study